 The word "desolation" (somen or shamen) is found in seven places in Daniel.
 It simply means nothing is left.
-Except for one (8:27), they all relate to the consequences of an abomination or sin.
+Except for one (9:27), all the references relate to the consequences of an abomination or sin.
 This word is a helpful key in our quest to understand this "abomination."
-It all begins when Gabriel asks Jesus about the little horn vision that Daniel just saw (8:13).
+It all begins when Gabriel asks Jesus about the little horn vision that Daniel just saw (8:13) (that relates to the end-time antichrist).
 His key question relates to the little horn and its behavior.
 Daniel was told in this vision setting:

-The Little Horn
+The Little Horn of Daniel 8:

 - 1. Came from the north (vs 9) - 2.
-It had power against the host of heaven mighty power not of himself (vs 24) (it came from Satan) Host was God's people (vs 10) - 3.
-He persecuted them (vs 10) even destroyed holy people (vs 24) - 4.
-He magnified himself to the prince of that host (vs 11) Magnify himself (vs 25) - 5.
-Then stood up against Prince of princes (Jesus) (vs 25) - 6.
-This all caused the "place" of the sanctuary to be cast down (vs 11) The place the church held in world was tarnished.
+Had power against the host of heaven (vs 10) mighty power not of himself (vs 24) (it came from Satan) "Host" is God's people - 3.
+Persecuted them (vs 10) even destroyed the holy people (vs 24) - 4.
+Magnified himself to the prince of that host (vs 11) Shall magnify (arrogant over another) himself (vs 25) - 5.
+Then he stood up against the Prince of princes (Jesus) (vs 25) - 6.
+This all caused the "place" of the sanctuary to be cast down (vs 11) The place God's church held in the world was tarnished.
 Gabriel now describes how! - 7.
 Because of a "transgression," truth was cast to the ground (vs 12).
-Now comes the clue. - 8.
-All this occurs by a fierce looking king (vs 23) (vicious in heart) at a time when "transgressors" (those promoting this abomination) are come in full.
+Now comes the clue: That "transgression" is what led to "desolation" (vs 13)! - 8.
+All this occurs by a fierce-looking king (vs 23; cf. 11:40) (vicious in heart another way to describe that "little horn") at a time when "transgressors" (those promoting this abomination) are come in full (vs 23).

-This description relates to the antichrist, who sets himself against God and sits "in the temple of God, showing himself that he is God" (II Thessalonians 2:4).
+This description relates to the antichrist, who sets himself against God and sits "in the temple of God (the Christian church), showing himself that he is God" (II Thessalonians 2:4).
 There it is again.
-He "stands" or is in a place where he shouldn't be.
-He lords over the church.
+He "stands" or occupies a place where he shouldn't be.
+He lords over the church in some remarkable way.